Chinese warplane fired flares, put Australian Navy helicopter in danger, Canberra says | KRDO

 The MH-60 Seahawk is a twin-engine helicopter and carries a crew of three, according to the Australian Navy.

-The Australian helicopter was operating from the destroyer HMAS Hobart in international waters of the Yellow Sea as part of Operation Argos, Canberra’s contribution to a multinational effort to enforce United Nations sanctions against North Korea, according to a statement from the Australian Defense Ministry.
+The Australian helicopter was operating from the destroyer HMAS Hobart in international waters of the Yellow Sea as part of Operation Argos, Canberra’s contribution to a multinational effort to enforce UN sanctions against North Korea, according to a statement from the Australian Defense Ministry.

 Albanese called the Chinese actions “completely unacceptable” in a television interview Tuesday.